thesohelshaikh/100-days-of-code/log.md

 **Today's Progress**: Made design changes to web projects i am currently working on.

 **Thoughts**: Was working on guide to github, wouln't consider that towards code so wansn't able to work on other projects.
-Have a lot of thingd planned so feeling excited.
+Have a lot of things planned so feeling excited.